Predictia/AQUA/docs/sphinx/source/core_components.rst

 Then, extra keys can be then specified for `each` variable to allow for further fine tuning:

-- **grib**: if set ``True``, the fixer will look for GRIB ShortName associated with the new variable and will retrieve the associated metadata
+- **grib**: if set ``True``, the fixer will look for GRIB ShortName associated with the new variable and will retrieve the associated metadata.
-- **src_units**: change the source unit in case of specific issues (e.g. units which cannot be processed by MetPy )
+- **src_units**: override the source unit in case of specific issues (e.g. units which cannot be processed by MetPy).
-- **units**: change the target unit
+- **units**: override the target unit.
 - **decumulate**: if set to ``True``, activate the decumulation of the variables
 - **attributes**: with this key, it is possible to define a dictionary of attributes to be modified.
-  Please refer to the above exampl to see the possible implementation.
+  Please refer to the above example to see the possible implementation.

 .. warning ::
     Recursive fixes (i.e. fixes of fixes) cannot be implemented.
+For example, it is not possibile to derive a variable from a derived variable

 .. _coord-fix:
 Data Model and Coordinates Correction